Soft-sided duffel bag and folded earth-tone safari clothing on a granite kopje in the Matobo Hills at dawn

 Laundry & Practicalities

 Same-day laundry is complimentary for all guests.
 Hand-washed, line-dried, returned folded by evening turndown.
-This means you can pack for 3 days and stay for 7.
-Underwear and socks are the only items worth over-packing.
+This is why you can pack 3 merino shirts and stay for 7 days.

 Power & Plugs